 After listening to the whole story and finding it interesting and moving, the director agrees to become the author for them and has them start to play the scene where the father is in the dress shop meeting the step-daughter for the first time.
 He soon stops the plot and has his actors attempt to mimic it, but both the father and the step-daughter protest that it is terrible and not at all realistic.
 He finally stops the actors and allows the father and step-daughter to finish the scene.

 Pondering over the situation, the director changes the setting for the second scene and forces the characters to perform it in the garden of the father's house.
 The mother approaches the son and tries to talk to him, but he refuses and leaves her.
 Entering the garden, he sees the youngest daughter drowned in the fountain and rushes over to pull her out.
 In the process, he spots the step-son with a revolver.
 The young boy shoots himself, causing the mother to scream out for him while running over to him.
 The director, watching this entire scene, is unable to tell if it is still acting or if it is reality.
 Fed up with the whole thing, he calls it a day and the curtain falls.

 The Director of the play Fawad Khan did well with the combination of senior most thespians and blooming artists.
 Rahat Kazmi (the father).
-Meher Jafferi (the daughter) Hammad (the director) and other artists played their roles with appreciable skill.Published in The Nation newspaper on 16-Feb-2014
+Meher Jafferi (the daughter) Hammad (the director) and other artists played their roles with appreciable skill.This news was published in The Nation newspaper.
+Read complete newspaper of 16-Feb-2014 here.